valtsu23/Automotive_hat/README.md

 ### Wiring
 - I recommend using 0.5mm2 wires for power and ground.
-- If you use Digital outputs I recommend using extra ground wire to J2 pin 1.
+- If you use digital outputs I recommend using extra ground wire to J2 pin 1.

 ### Connectors J1 - J3
 - Connectors are designed to use screw terminal: Pheonix contact 1725711